-The essence of privacy by design is implementation of a process that emphasises an upfront, proactive, end to end project design process in which privacy is the default setting.
+The essence of privacy by design is implementation of a process that emphasises an upfront, proactive, end to end project design process in which privacy is taken into account from the beginning and constitutes the default setting.
 As applied here it has three main components: (a) a foundation of clearly-articulated privacy principles; (b) a process (e.g., a privacy impact assessment) for assessing the privacy risks in a specific project design; and (c) an infrastructure of information security practices and privacy protection approaches, policies and procedures that mitigate those risks.

-One of the foundational principles of privacy by design and global privacy frameworks worldwide is data minimization, loosely defined as the practice of limiting the collection of personal data to that which is directly relevant and necessary to accomplish a specific purpose.
-Practical considerations of time and money encourage data minimization in primary data collections.
-When working with secondary data, the often vast amounts of data available and the computing power to process it sometimes leads researchers to focus on amassing "all the data," leaving judgments about what data is relevant to the analysis stage.
+One of the foundational principles of privacy by design and global privacy frameworks worldwide is data minimisation, loosely defined as the practice of limiting the collection of personal data to that which is directly relevant and necessary to accomplish a specific purpose.
+Practical considerations of time and money encourage data minimisation in primary data collection.
+When working with secondary data, the often vast amounts of data available and the computing power to process it, can lead researchers to focus on amassing "all the data", leaving judgments about what data is relevant to the analysis stage.
 As a consequence, the need for well-thought out and robust data protection practices increases substantially when working with large amounts of secondary data.
 A rigorous privacy impact assessment is an essential tool for doing so.

-5.2 Privacy Impact Assessments
+5.1 Privacy Impact Assessments

-A carefully conducted privacy impact assessment or PIA (also referred to as Data Protection Impact Assessment-DPIA) ensures that a specific study design includes required protections of data subjects' personal data and privacy so that they do not experience adverse consequences or harms as a result of their personal data being used for research.
-Simply stated, a PIA is a process to systematically identify and mitigate risks to data subjects' personal data and privacy over a project's life cycle.
-It typically involves four steps:
+A carefully conducted privacy impact assessment or PIA (also referred to as Data Protection Impact Assessment) ensures that any risks and potential harms that data subjects might be exposed to as a result of their personal data being used for research are identified.
+This then allows the researcher to adopt a specific study design that includes protections of data subjects' personal data and privacy so that they do not experience any harm as a result of their personal data being used for research.
+Simply stated, a PIA is a process to systematically identify and thus enable the mitigation of risks to data subjects' personal data and privacy over a project's life cycle.
+It typically involves these steps:

-- 1. Chart the planned flow of information through the project and all organisations involved. - 2.
-Identify risks and assess their severity and likelihood. - 3.
-Develop and evaluate solutions that mitigate any identified risks. - 4.
-Integrate risk mitigation solutions into organisational processes and plans.
+- 1. Chart the planned flow of information through the project and all organisations and countries involved. - 2.
+Identify risks and assess their severity, and impact likelihood . - 3.
+Develop and evaluate solutions that mitigate any identified risks.